Hobart Travel Guide

-Moorilla is just a 15-minute drive from the center of Hobart.
+Moorilla is just a 15-minute drive from the CBD.
 Who would have thought that something so majestic is only a few minutes away?

 Explore caves and indulge yourself in the Hasting Caves and Thermal Springs

-Hasting Caves and Thermal Springs is only a 90-minute drive from south of Hobart.
+.
+Hasting Caves and Thermal Springs is only a 90-minute drive south.